olivesgatech/CURE-TSD/README.md

 ### Publications
-If you use CURE-TSD dataset or codes, please cite:
+If you use CURE-TSD dataset or codes, please cite the papers listed below:

 [Traffic Sign Detection Under Challenging Conditions: A Deeper Look into Performance Variations and Spectral Characteristics ](https://arxiv.org/abs/1908.11262)